philferriere/tfoptflow/README.md

 | `pwcnet-lg-6-2-cyclic-chairsthingsmix` | 90ms | 81ms | 68ms |
 | `pwcnet-sm-6-2-cyclic-chairsthingsmix` | 68.5ms | 64.4ms | 53.8ms |

+A few clarifications about the numbers above...

+First, please note that this implementation is, by design, portable, i.e., it doesn't use any user-defined CUDA kernels whereas the official NVidia implementation does.
+Ours will work on any OS and any hardware configuration (even one without a GPU) that can run TensorFlow.

+Second, the timing numbers we report are the inference times of the models trained on `FlyingChairs` and `FlyingThings3DHalfRes`.
+These are models that you can train longer if you want to, or finetune using an additional dataset, should you want to do so.
+In other words, **these graphs haven't been frozen yet**.

+In a typical production environment, you would freeze the model after final training/finetuning and optimize the graph to whatever platform(s) you need to distribute them on using TensorFlow XLA or TensorRT.
+In that important context, **the inference numbers we report on unoptimized graphs are rather meaningless**.

 # PWC-Net <a name="pwc-net"></a>